Okay, homeowner - you’re ready to go ahead and sell your home.

 Selling Your House With Dry Rot

 If you’re getting ready to sell a house that’s affected with dry rot, know that this problem can severely affect the eventual price.
-Potential buyers won’t be too enthused to dish out a great deal of money for a home that has this type of affliction, and the presence of dry rot can also prove to have a negative effect on the potential buyer’s ability to secure a mortgage on the property.
+Potential buyers won’t be too enthused to dish out a great deal of money for a home that has this type of affliction, and the presence of dry rot can also prove to have a negative effect on the potential buyer’s ability to secure a mortgage on the property - which pushes prices down further.